code-iai/iai_kinect2/kinect2_bridge/README.md

 ```
 kinect2_bridge [options]
   -fps <num>       limit the frames per second to <num> (float)
   -calib <path>    path to the calibration files
   -raw             output raw depth image as 512x424 instead of 960x540
   -comp <num>      jpg compression level from 0 to 100 (default 90).
+  -oclReg <num>    openCL device to use for depth registration.
 ```

 ## Key bindings